-Category 1 hotels are actually only 7,500 Points per night, so you can potentially even get 8 free nights out of these 20,000 SPG / 60,000 Marriott Points… however those Category 1 hotels are much much rarer.
+Category 1 hotels are actually only 5,000 Points during off-peak dates (which will be revealed in late March) or 7,500 Points per night, so you can potentially even get 8 free nights out in peak dates (9 with the 5th night free benefit)… however those Category 1 hotels are much much rarer.
 Keep in mind that North America and Europe are the most expensive hotel markets, but if you want to use these points in other parts of the world, you’ll get much nicer hotels for the same amount of points (and we’ll help you find great flight deals to get there).

 Here are just a few examples of Category 3 hotels, of which you get 4 free nights at with the sign-up bonus: